alimalek71/typescript-backend-structure/README.md

 # TypeScript Backend Project Structure

-A base typescript project structure for back-end with express, typescript, tslint, commitlint, editorconfig and husky
+A base typescript project structure for back-end with express, typescript, tslint, commitlint, editorconfig and husky.